 Glenn Fox is an agricultural and natural resource economist.
 He received an undergraduate degree in agriculture in 1977 and a Master of Science in agricultural economics in 1979, both from the University of Guelph.
 He completed a PhD in agricultural economics and economics in 1985 at the University of Minnesota.
 He has taught at the University of Western Ontario and since 1985 has been a member of the faculty in the Department of Food, Agricultural and Resource Economics at the University of Guelph.
 Mr. Fox’s teaching and research interests include the economics of property rights and environmental stewardship and economic methodology.
 He is a student of the Austrian school in economics, established by Carl Menger at the University of Vienna in the late 19th century.

-Gail Regan is president of Cara Holdings Ltd. She holds a Bachelor of Arts in Sociology, a Certificate in Education from the Ontario College of Education, and from the University of Toronto: an MA in Educational Theory, a PhD in Educational Theory, and a Master of Business Administration in Marketing and Finance.
+Gail Regan is treasurer of Cara Holdings Ltd. She holds a Bachelor of Arts in Sociology, a Certificate in Education from the Ontario College of Education, and from the University of Toronto: an MA in Educational Theory, a PhD in Educational Theory, and a Master of Business Administration in Marketing and Finance.
 From 1972 to 1982, Ms. Regan was an assistant professor and lecturer at the University of Toronto’s Faculty of Education.
-She is a member of the Canadian Association of Family Enterprise, the Family Firm Institute, the Council for Canadian Unity, Women’s College Hospital, and is president of the Friends of Women’s College Hospital.
+She is a past chair of Women’s College Hospital and Women’s College Hospital Foundation and still serves on the Women’s College Council.

 Dr. George Tomko was recently appointed to the post of Expert-in-Residence in IPSI at the University of Toronto.
 Dr. Tomko is best known for having invented the privacy-enhancing technology called “Biometric Encryption,” as well as “Anonymous Database,” both of which were the subject of numerous patents in the 1990’s.
 Later he invented “SmartData,” and is presently working on developing Smart Intelligent Agents.
 Dr. Tomko served for three years as the Chairman of Photonics Research Ontario, one of four Ontario Centres of Excellence, comprising of researchers from across Ontario universities and research institutes, with the mandate to develop optical and photon-based technologies.
 Dr. Tomko holds a Ph.D. in Neuroscience, obtained from the University of Toronto.
 He graduated with a B.A.Sc. in Engineering Physics, and an M.A.Sc. in Electrical Engineering.
 After his Ph.D., he went on to complete an Executive MBA.
 He has held a number of executive positions including: Vice-president & General Manager of Chubb Security in Canada; Vice President of Marketing at Sentrol Systems, a process control company; and Director of Neurotoxicology at Bio-Research Laboratories, a toxicology testing laboratory for pharmaceuticals and chemicals.